 Using Zoom actually strengthens our ability to coach from the sidelines.
 It promotes this aspect of our approach.
 When we’re on a screen, the couple turns to us less than when we are in the same room with them.

 This means partners are able to stay more engaged with each other.
 They more quickly get comfortable staying face-to-face, eye-to-eye.
 Doing so, they then more rapidly and deeply improve their communication, understanding, and connection.

 Yet another big advantage we found for virtual retreats over the in-person format has been increased flexibility in scheduling.
 This lets couples spread out their sessions.
 With in-person retreats, we do a pair of 3-hour sessions each day, for several days in a row.
 But virtual work offers clients more freedom and flexibility.

 Some couples scheduled time between sessions to apply their new learnings to real-life situations.
 Then, informed by how that went, they got specific coaching in their next sessions.
 This helped them make even deeper changes.

 Finally, some couples really benefitted from being in the comfort of their own home.
 They felt safer, more comfortable, and more, well, at home.

 Several couples specifically commented on how the safety and comfort of being on their home ground helped them learn faster.
 Others mentioned that using the tools at home felt very real and relevant, more so than if they were saying in an unfamiliar place.

 Get the Details about Virtual Retreats

-Here are excerpts from the feedback we got from couples who were initially hesitant or skeptical about doing a virtual retreat.
-Many of them ended up finding reasons they thought the Zoom retreat was better than doing it in person.
+Here are excerpts from the feedback we got from couples many of whom were initially hesitant or skeptical about doing a virtual retreat.
+Several of them ended up finding reasons they thought the Zoom retreat was better than doing it in person.